royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

    results_nowindow[results_nowindow['p_bh'] < 0.05]

+Q: do you know of any other methods to account for multiple tests?

 Previous studies have mapped eQTLs as well, so let us see what they found

 .. code-block:: python